-We wrote recently on this blog about how preventing data and information from falling into the wrong hands requires vigilance on the part of the whole organization.
+We wrote recently on this blog about data privacy management and how preventing data and information from falling into the wrong hands requires vigilance on the part of the whole organization.

-For many information professionals, heading up this type of initiative can be quite challenging to get started and manage forward.
-However, it helps to first gain an understanding of where sensitive data lives across the organization, within shared repositories and across smaller silos, to enable a holistic understanding of where privacy risks may exist.
+For many information professionals, heading up these types of privacy programs can be quite challenging to get started and manage forward.
+However, it helps to first gain an understanding of where sensitive data lives across the organization, within shared repositories, and across smaller silos, to enable a holistic understanding of where privacy risks may exist.

-While all members of an organization’s departments should be trained on privacy best practices, this post is for information professionals looking to dive into the specifics of how different parts of an organization should be reacting and proactively changing their practices to protect information while simultaneously being efficient on the job, remaining compliant, and keeping sensitive information from falling into the wrong hands.
+While all members of an organization’s departments should be trained on data privacy and security best practices, this post is for information professionals looking to dive into the specifics of data privacy and responsibilities.
+More specifically, how different parts of an organization should be reacting and proactively changing their practices to protect information while simultaneously being efficient on the job, maintaining data privacy compliance, and keeping sensitive information from falling into the wrong hands.

 Before we delve into data privacy risks for sales and marketing teams, we need to dig into some background on the history of web browsers and the internet.